warpstreamlabs/bento/website/blog/2019-08-20-write-a-benthos-plugin.md

 ./benthos -c ./config.yaml
 ```

 Your config hasn't specified an input or output so they will default to `stdin` and `stdout`.
 Write the line `'this is not sarcastic'`, followed by the line `'this is sarcastic /s'`.
-Benthos should print `0` and `100` respectively.
+Bento should print `0` and `100` respectively.

 Cool, but this config is pretty useless, good job idiot.
 Now you're going to fix your mistake.
 Let's imagine you are processing a stream of JSON documents of the form `{"id":"fooid","content":"this is the content"}` and you want to add a field `sarcasm` containing the sarcasm level of `content`.
 You can do that purely through config by using the [`json`][json-proc] and [`process_field`][process-field-proc] processors: